Ulf-Dietrich Reips

 Ulf-Dietrich Reips is a German psychologist and professor at the University of Konstanz, where he holds the Chair for Psychological Methods, Assessment, and Science in the Faculty of Science.
 From 2009 to 2013, he served as an Ikerbasque research professor at the University of Deusto in Bilbao, Spain, and he continues to be affiliated with Ikerbasque.
 Prior to that, he worked as a senior assistant in the Department of Psychology at the University of Zurich.

-Ulf-Dietrich Reips' research focuses on internet-based research methodologies (including iScience, internet science, and online research methods), particularly internet-based psychological experiments (a method used in experimental psychology) and internet-based tests.
+Reips's research focuses on internet-based research methodologies (including iScience, internet science, and online research methods), particularly internet-based psychological experiments (a method used in experimental psychology) and internet-based tests.
 His work also includes the psychology of the internet, measurement, the cognition of causality, social media, and big data.

 Education

 Reips received a bachelor's degree from University of Tübingen, where he majored in psychology and general rhetoric and minored in political science.
 In 1992, he received a Master of Arts degree in psychology from Sonoma State University in California, after which he returned to the University of Tübingen, receiving a Doctor of Philosophy in 1997 and habilitation in 2004.